-I go through some extra trouble (and money) to make sure our meats and produce are from the best sources we can afford, and I don’t want to ruin them!
-This homemade version avoids all these unhealthy ingredients and even adds probiotics with the addition of Greek yogurt.
+I go through some extra trouble (and money) to make sure our meats and produce are from the best sources we can afford.
+I don’t want to ruin them!
+This homemade ranch salad dressing avoids all these unhealthy ingredients.
+Plus it adds probiotics and protein with Greek yogurt.

-And honestly, the fresh flavor profile alone makes it worth it.
-This ranch dressing gets its characteristic zip not from “fake food” additives but from fresh herbs and spices (with all their health benefits as a bonus).
+And honestly, the fresh flavor alone makes it worth it.
+This ranch dressing recipe doesn’t get its characteristic zip from “fake food” additives but from fresh herbs and spices.
+And all of their health benefits as a bonus.
+The best ranch

-I use dill in my usual recipe, but making your own dressing also means you can mix up the flavors from time to time and find your favorite variation.
-Check out some of our variations and other favorite salad dressings listed below the recipe.
+I use dried herbs like dill, parsley, and one teaspoon onion powder in my usual recipe.
+Making your own dressing also means you can mix up the flavors from time to time.
+Experiment and find your favorite variation.
+Also, check out some of my other easy recipes for salad dressings below.

 It may sound intimidating at first to make things like condiments and dressings from scratch, but the secret is simply a little practice.
 Soon, it feels like no work at all to whip up a dip or sauce that can be stored in the fridge and used on a whole variety of foods throughout the week.
 It helps keep meals interesting and makes fresh veggies more appealing to little ones.